angelolab/ark-analysis/README.md

 This project is still in development, and we are making frequent updates and improvements.
 If you want to update the version on your computer to have the latest changes, perform the following steps

-First, copy the latest version of the code
+First, get the latest version of the code

 ```
 $ git pull